dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 To share classes among programs, you need to do the following:

-Place your class files inside a directory—for example, /home/user/classdir.
+Place your class files inside a directory — for example, /home/user/classdir.
 Note that this directory is the base directory for the package tree.
 If you add the class com.horstmann.corejava.Employee, then the Employee.class file must be located in the subdirectory /home/user/classdir/com/horstmann/corejava.

-Place any JAR files inside a directory—for example, /home/user/archives.
+Place any JAR files inside a directory — for example, /home/user/archives.

 Set the class path.
 The class path is the collection of all locations that can contain class files.